osgi/osgi.enroute.site/_tutorial_base/340-junit.md

 The JUnit runner will create a new VM with the build-path as class-path.
 That is all your test dependencies must be on the build-path.
 It will then run your tests.
 You can either use:

 * JUnit 4.x – JUnit 4 requires annotations on the test class.
 Do not extend TestCase in your class because then the annotations are ignored.
 * JUnit 3.x – JUnit 3 test cases must extend TestCase.
-This is usally the easiest way to write tests.
+This is usually the easiest way to write tests.